-Day 6, 7th May 2016.
+Day 5, May 7.
 Alpine birding on Mount Pangaion and at Kavala

 We departed from Kerkini after breakfast and made our way to Mount Pangaion, which reaches an elevation of 1956m above sea level.
 Mount Pangaion would offer us a few "alpine species" that enjoy the higher, colder, mountainous terrain.
 A brief European Roller sighting kicked off the trip toward the mountain, and before we knew it the temperature was dropping and the mist was rolling in.
 One of the specials of the area, Rock Partridge, occupies the rocky hillsides and was one of the biggest targets for us for the morning.
-Common (Rufous-tailed) Rock Thrush showed rather nicely, while the calls of Ortolan Bunting and Black Redstart rang up from below us.
+Common (Rufoustailed) Rock Thrush showed rather nicely, while the calls of Ortolan Bunting and Black Redstart rang up from below us.
 We spotted a single Rock Partridge ahead of us and were more than satisfied with good scope views.
 A pair of Alpine Chough cruised over, but disappeared all too quickly back into the thickening mist.
 We ascended further and had some lunch near the top of the mountain - alongside a couple of new species for our trip list; these included Common Linnet, Horned Lark, Woodlark, Eurasian Skylark, Tawny Pipit, and Northern Wheatear.
-The drive back down was quiet birdwise, but we did add sightings of Common Chiffchaff and Song Thrush.
+The drive back down was quiet bird-wise, but we did add sightings of Common Chiffchaff and Song Thrush.
 A successful day up on Mount Pangaion indeed, and all that was left was a scenic drive to the city of Kavala.
 Dinner right on the beach of this picturesque city, which is built on the slopes of Mount Symvolo, was the perfect way to end the day.

-Day 7, 8th May 2016.
+Day 6, May 8.
 Nestos Delta and Evros Delta

 Leaving Kavala behind we headed to the delta habitats of Nestos and Evros.
 Our first stop was at the Nea Kessani salt pans.
 Driving in we picked up Zitting Cisticola, Whinchat, and Bimaculated Lark throwing around some mimicry.
 In the summer the pans are home to good numbers of Greater Flamingos, shorebirds, and other waterfowl; some of the species we found here were Black-winged Stilt, Eurasian Oystercatcher, Little Ringed and Kentish Plovers, Curlew Sandpiper, Little Stint, Dunlin, Ruff, and Common Redshank.
 A group of four Gull-billed Terns was feeding over a nearby field on our way out.
+The afternoon was spent birding some of the quieter back roads on the way to our accommodation in Dadia.
+At some local wetlands and lakeside patches we picked up the likes of Eurasian Penduline Tit, Western Yellow Wagtail, Collared Pratincole, and Common Snipe, as the booming calls of Eurasian Bitterns resounded through the reedbeds.
+We moved on to some woodland in search of woodpeckers and potentially some shrikes too and were rewarded with a fantastic sighting of a roosting Tawny Owl sitting high up in a mature tree.
+Some of the other species seen on the way to Dadia included Eurasian Nuthatch, Red-backed and Woodchat Shrikes, and Corn Bunting, as well as Spotted Flycatcher.
+Before dinner we were sure to add European Serin and European Goldfinch to our day list, both species hanging around the beautiful pine trees surrounding our accommodation for the night.